|Advanced Hydrate Reservoir Modeling Using Rock Physics Techniques

 - Selected the rock physics model to be used in the project.

-- Began developing the geostatistical/inversion analytical routines to be used in the project.
+- Developed the geostatistical/inversion analytical routines to be used in the project.

 - Completed review of related scientific/industry research efforts.

 Current Status (January 2015)

 Activities under the project have been delayed due to a lack of access to seismic data (for target sites in the WR313 and GC 955 lease blocks) of sufficient quality for project purposes.
 The data that have been acquired were limited to a single seismic line extracted from a 3-D volume for each location and, unfortunately, neither line intersected the areas of highest interest in these locations (as identified by drilling activities under DOE-Chevron JIP project in 2009).
 Efforts going forward will continue to focus on access to a more workable data set as well as continued development of analytical techniques and protocols to distinguish class-type hydrate reservoirs.

 Project Start: October 1, 2012

 Project Cost Information:

 Planned Total Funding: $213,444